 All content is copyrighted by the American Association of Law Libraries, except where otherwise expressly indicated.
 Except where otherwise expressly provided, the authors have granted permission for copies of their articles to be made for classroom use or for any other educational purpose provided that (1) copies are distributed at or below cost, (2) author and AALL Spectrum are identified, and (3) proper notice of copyright is affixed to each copy.
 For items in which it holds copyright, the American Association of Law Libraries grants permission for copies to be made for classroom use or for any other educational purpose under the same conditions.

 AALL Spectrum seeks authoritative, well-researched articles about legal information and the profession.
 Articles that inform, inspire, provoke, influence, or help improve practices are welcome additions to AALL Spectrum.
 Each submission should be an original, educational piece.
 If you would like to request a mentor to help you with the article proposal/writing process, please contact AALL Publications Manager, Heather Haemker, who will work with the AALL Spectrum Editorial Board to match you with a mentor.

-The AALL Spectrum Editorial Board is charged with identifying member content needs, and work with authors to help shape the content to ensure material is engaging and applicable to members.
+The AALL Spectrum Editorial Board is charged with identifying member content needs and works with authors to help shape the content to ensure material is engaging and applicable to members.
 Content is provided by volunteer authors in the form of substantive articles.